Who will be caring for my dog?

 Will my dog be exercised?

-Yes.
-As mentioned above and elsewhere, all guests have regular access to active off-lead, social interaction under the close supervision of our professional staff.
+You bet!
+As mentioned elsewhere, all guests have regular active off-lead, social interaction under the close supervision of our professional staff.
 We ensure that this is appropriate for each dog’s size, age and temperament as well.
 We do not charge for exercise as an ‘extra’.
 In our view it is something all dogs deserve, every day.

 Do you provide pick-up and delivery?